pcchd/pcchd.github.io/_posts/2017-02-11-february-2017-meetup-review.md

 <amp-img alt="Programmer's Club Chandigarh February 2017 meetup" width="600" height="400" layout="responsive" src="/assets/images/programmers-club-chanidgarh-february-2017-meetup.jpg"></amp-img>

+You can check the slides for the talk of this meetup on slides.com here https://slides.com/channikhabra/modern-js-apps-2017/

 It was a great meetup, full of meaningful discussion.
 The topic was "Everything you need to know about modern Javascript Apps".
 An obviously cheesy heading with a strong implication that it was for beginners.
 I believe it is a given that in a group which targets such a wide audience ("Programmers' Club"), it is hard to dig deeper into any particular topic.